imrandevop/VISIBLE/VISIBLE_WEBSOCKET_AND_FEATURES.md

 4. Validates category and subcategory exist and are active
 5. Updates SeekerSearchPreference in database
 6. Queries active providers within new radius using Haversine formula
+7. **Filters providers by BOTH:**
+   - Provider is within seeker's distance_radius
+   - **AND** Seeker is within provider's service_coverage_area
+8. Returns only providers who can actually service the seeker's location
-7. Returns sorted provider list by distance (closest first)
+9. Returns sorted provider list by distance (closest first)

 **Backend File:** `apps/location_services/consumers/location_consumer.py`